Ctrl-X/Siribro/README.md

 * a \[reference\] to a value bloc (more on that in the **Value Bloc** section)
 * a \`function\` name like \`ageBelow18\` (more on that in the **Add a custom handler** section)

-Tips : You should always ask closed questions (yes/no type or with a reduced set on possibility) if you want to achieve a smooth decision flow.
+If none of the answer match a value, Siribro will wait and not proceed with the next sentence/step.

-##### Catch all answer
+##### Catch-all decision
 By default, if the answer don't match any value, Siribro will wait until an answer that match.
-If you want to by pass that behavior, you can add a last option with the value Other like this :
+If you want to by pass that behavior, you can add a last option with the value `Other`, like this :
 ```markdown
 * Are you happy ?
 	1. Yes